Joyce Scarpinato, DNP, PPCNP-BC, FNP-C

 How many credits are required to complete the DNP program?

-The College of Nursing has been approved for a post baccalaureate DNP program that requires completion of 89 credits of course work.
-However, the CNS and NP prepared student with national certification needs only to complete 40 semester hours for the DNP.
-The American Association of Colleges of Nursing (AACN) also requires DNP students to complete 1,000 hours of clinical practicum by graduation.
-Master’s prepared Adult/Geriatric Clinical Nurse Specialists, Pediatric Nurse Practitioners, Family Nurse Practitioners, and Family Psychiatric Mental Health Nurse Practitioners will receive credit for 500 clinical hours previously completed in their graduate program.
+The College of Nursing has been approved for a post master's DNP program that requires completion of 40 credits of course work.
+The American Association of Colleges of Nursing (AACN) also requires DNP students with training as Family Nurse Practitioners, Pediatric Nurse Practitioners, Family Psychiatric Mental Health Nurse Practitioners, and Adult/Geriatric Nurse Practitioners to complete 525 hours of clinical practicum by graduation.

 How long does it take to complete the DNP program?